The Name of the Dog: A Lefty Mendieta Investigation (Book 3)

 A third outing for Edgar "Lefty" Mendieta seems him team up with the head of the Pacific Cartel and confront a killer delivering death to every dentist in the region

-Edgar "Lefty" Mendieta can't believe his luck.
-An old flame has returned to Mexico with a son he knew nothing about - it seems that a happy family life is finally beckoning for our careworn hero.
-The only snag is that Jason Mendieta wants to follow in his father's footsteps . . .
+It's Christmas in Culiacán and Detective Edgar "Lefty" Mendieta can't believe his luck.
+An old flame has returned with a teenage son he knew nothing about.
+Happiness seems to finally beckon for our careworn hero.
+The only snag is that Jason Mendieta wants to follow in his father's footsteps-even as Mexico's drug war descends a slippery slope toward chaos.

 Élmer Mendoza was born in Culiacán, México in 1949.
 He is a professor and author, widely regarded as the founder of 'narco-lit', which explores drug trafficking and corruption in Latin America.
 He won the José Fuentes Mares National Literary Prize for Janis Joplin's Lover, and the Tusquets Prize for Silver Bullets.